naniyamali/Book-finder-with-recommendation-using-collaborative-filtering-approach/README.md

 ## Current Setup

 The app currently calls the Open Library API directly from the React frontend.
-The Python backend is available but not integrated by default.
+The Python backend is available to execute the calls and fetch and will load

 ## Technologies Used